jwobith/docker-gitea/README.md

 `sudo chmod +x /app/gitea/gitea`

-Generate an SSH key for the `git` user and create a symlink between the container and host `authorized_keys`.
+Generate an SSH key for the `git` user.
+When prompted for a password you can leave it empty.

 To generate an RSA key: